EventStore/documentation/docs/clients/tcp/dotnet/21.2/appending.md

 ## Idempotence

-If identical append operations occur, EventStoreDB treats them in a way which makes it idempotent.
-If a append is treated in this manner, EventStoreDB acknowledges it as successful, but duplicate events are not appended.
+If identical append operations occur, KurrentDB treats them in a way which makes it idempotent.
+If a append is treated in this manner, KurrentDB acknowledges it as successful, but duplicate events are not appended.
 The idempotence check is based on the `EventId` and `stream`.
 It is possible to reuse an `EventId` across streams whilst maintaining idempotence.

 The level of idempotence guarantee depends on whether the optimistic concurrency check is not disabled during appending (by passing `ExpectedVersion.Any` as the `expectedVersion` for the append).